-First find out if your pet is able to fly in the cabin of the aircraft with you.
+First, find out if your pet is can in the cabin of the aircraft with you.
 When it comes to small pets most airlines will permit your pet to fly with you for an additional fee.
-Larger pets are typically allowed in the cargo area of the plane only – this can be a terribly stressful even traumatic transportation experience for your pet and should be viewed as a last resort.
+Larger pets are typically allowed in the cargo area of the plane only – this can be a stressful even traumatic transportation experience for your pet and should be viewed as a last resort.
 If you must transport your pet in cargo choose a suitable carrier for the trip, one that is big enough to enable your pet to easily turn around inside of it.
 Make extra time for bathroom breaks before the flight.
 It is highly recommended to give your pet a sedative and to make sure you are on the same flight.
-Be aware of the unlikely but possible dangers of your pet being lost, injured, or exposed to extreme hot or cold temperatures and poor ventilation during their transport in the cargo area of an aircraft.
+Be aware of the unlikely but possible dangers of your pet being lost, injured, or, exposed to extreme hot or cold temperatures and poor ventilation during their transport in the cargo area of an aircraft.

 Visit the Vet

-Schedule an appointment for a general check-up prior to moving with your pet.
+Schedule an appointment for a general check-up before moving with your pet.
 If any shots are out of date now is the time to get caught up.
 Obtain copies of any necessary paperwork such as vaccination records and scripts for any prescription medications your pet may be on a regimen of.
 If your move requires you to find a new veterinary clinic, kindly ask your vet for their professional opinion and recommendations on selecting a new provider in your new location.

 If you have a pet that sheds heavily it is a good idea to get your furry friend groomed a week or so before moving.
-Grooming and trimming your pets nails before moving with your pet could be your saving grace in preserving your car seats during a long trip.
+Grooming and trimming your pet’s nails before moving with your pet could be your saving grace in preserving your car seats during a long trip.
 Cats tend to shed more when they are nervous so a thorough brushing before your move will not only keep them well-groomed but may also prevent shedding throughout the move by soothing them.

 Pack a Separate Bag for Your Pet

-Keep towels, toys, treats, familiar objects, fresh water and your pets’ favorite food (it’s best to try and avoid any unwelcome digestive surprises).
-Keep documentation and medication in a dry, secure, vacuum sealed plastic bag – you may also want to invest in a pet first aid kit and keep it in their bag as well.
+Keep towels, toys, treats, familiar objects, fresh water, and your pets’ favorite food (it’s best to try and avoid any unwelcome digestive surprises).
+Keep documentation and medication in a dry, secure, vacuum-sealed plastic bag – you may also want to invest in a pet first aid kit and keep it in their bag as well.

 Update Collar and ID Tags